 Beyond the main three, the 336 area code also covers several other important cities and towns, including:

 The geography matters because it tells you about the character of the place.
-When my daughter was looking at colleges, knowing the 336 area meant she was exploring a region with a mix of urban opportunities and classic Southern charm, all within a short drive.
+Knowing the 336 area means exploring a region with a mix of urban opportunities and classic Southern charm, all within a short drive.

 Area codes tell a story of growth.
 Originally, all of North Carolina was covered by the 704 area code.
 As the state’s population boomed, new codes were needed.
 On December 15, 1997, the 336 area code was established, splitting off from the 910 area code to give the Piedmont Triad its own identity.